1999–2000 in English football: Diary of the season

 9 May 2000 – Sheffield Wednesday are relegated from the Premier League after nine successive seasons of top-flight football, but go down fighting with a 3–3 draw against Arsenal.

-14 May 2000 – Wimbledon lose 2–0 at Southampton and are relegated to Division One after 14 years in the top flight.
-Bradford City, meanwhile, confirm their survival with a 1–0 win over Liverpool who surrender a Champions League place that instead went to Leeds United.
-Ironically, this came 12 years to the day that Wimbledon achieved their famous FA Cup triumph over Liverpool.
+14 May 2000 – Wimbledon lose 2–0 at Southampton and are relegated to Division One after 14 years in the top flight, and 12 years to the day after their FA Cup triumph over Liverpool.
+Bradford City, meanwhile, confirm their survival with a 1–0 win over Liverpool, who surrender a Champions League place to Leeds United.

 14 May 2000 – ITV announces a £500 million bid to bring live Premier League matches onto terrestrial television for the first time.
 If the deal goes ahead, it will be the first time since 1992 (when the Premier League was created from the old Football League First Division) that live top division football has been shown on any terrestrial television channel.

 18 May 2000 – West Ham United sell Marc-Vivien Foé to Olympique Lyonnais for £6 million.

 20 May 2000 – Chelsea beat Aston Villa 1–0 in the last FA Cup final to be played at Wembley before the 77-year-old stadium is rebuilt.
 Roberto Di Matteo, who scored for Chelsea in the opening minute of their 1997 triumph, scores the only goal of the game.

 29 May 2000 – Ipswich Town seal promotion to the Premier League after a five-year exile by defeating Barnsley 4–2 in the Division One playoff final at Wembley.
 It is their first win at Wembley since they won the FA Cup in 1978.

 30 May 2000 – Arsenal sign Cameroon defender Lauren for £7.2 million from Mallorca.

 31 May 2000 – Manchester United pay a national record fee for a goalkeeper when they sign AS Monaco and France goalkeeper Fabien Barthez for £7.8 million.

 1 June 2000 – Martin O'Neill leaves Leicester City to take over as manager of Celtic.
-Tottenham Hotspur pay a club record £11 million for Dynamo Kiev striker Serhii Rebrov.
+Tottenham Hotspur pay a club record £11 million for Dynamo Kyiv striker Serhii Rebrov.

 2 June 2000 – Chelsea equal the national transfer record (set by Alan Shearer four years ago) with a £15 million move for Jimmy Floyd Hasselbaink.

 14 June 2000 – Match of the Day, the longest-running and most popular football programme on British television, is set to end after next season as a result of ITV's £183 million deal to show highlights from Premier League games.

 20 June 2000 – Chelsea sign Icelandic striker Eiður Guðjohnsen from Bolton Wanderers for £5 million.